gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 ![](../screens/apple_acct/import-apple-devices.png)

 > Importing the Apple Devices lets you create all (or those you want to track) into iCloud3 with one-click.
-The created devices can then be customed on the *Update iCloud3 Devices* screen.
+The created devices can then be customized on the *Update iCloud3 Devices* screen.

 - The iCloud3 names (display and device_tracker entity names) are created from the Apple Device name and the type of device.
 For example:
   - Gary's iPhone → Gary (gary_iphone)
   - iPhone de Philippe → Philippe (philippe_iphone)
-  - iPad de María → María-iPad (maria_iPad)
+  - iPad de María → María-iPad (maria_ipad)
-  - Watch van Jan → - Jan-Watch (jan_watch_ic3)
+  - Watch van Jan → Jan-Watch (jan_watch_ic3)
   - Mac di Marco → Marco-Mac (marco_mac_ic3)

 - The tracking method is based on the type of device:
   - Tracked - iPhone, Watch
   - Monitored - iPad, Mac
   - Inactive - AirPods

-This is described in detail in the *iCloud3 Devices* chapter HERE.

 -----